top of page

 Pro tip! 👌

 Understanding this behavior helps us understand the way Sony sensors interpret color and the shifting tendencies according to exposure.
-I might create a separate article documenting and explaining this idea.
-Let me know if you’d be interested in something like that!
+I showcased how sensors behave in over exposure and under exposure in this article.

 I will choose the Sony a6700 as my main reference point, and I will try to bring the other two cameras as closely as possible.